 Filing for Bankruptcy is an entirely legal process and can be effective in reducing the majority of your debt.
 It is regulated by the Bankruptcy and Insolvency Act.
 The first step is to contact your local MNP LTD Licensed Insolvency Trustee, who will discuss and explain all of your options based on the assessment of your debt situation.
 In many cases, after discussing the situation with an expert, people find that there are better debt options than declaring bankruptcy.

 To determine the best course of action, think about your current financial situation.

 - Facing legal action, such as garnishment?

 - At risk of losing credit card privileges?

 - Receiving harassing collection letters or phone calls?

 - Stressed out due to financial problems?

 If this sounds like you and you are experiencing some or all of the above, contact us today.

-Through debt consolidation, you can combine your debt into a single monthly repayment, which allows you to repay multiple creditors.
+Debt Consolidation allows you to combine your debt into a single monthly repayment, which means you’ll be able to repay multiple creditors.